Nicola-Pagliara/tumor-type-classification/README.md

 # DL-based tumor type classification
+[a.a.
+22/23] Gaetano Antonucci & Nicola Pagliara

+Project developed as part of course "**Strumenti formali per la bioinformatica**" of the Computer Science Department (**Università degli Studi di Salerno**)

+The aim of this work is to replicate and improve the work cited in the **Reference** section below.

 # Setup
 To create the environment used to perform the tests we used Anaconda (python 3.9) with the following packages: